emilyngx/GGCert_Capstone1/README.md

 /* I decided to delete all records with totalsteps = 0 in order to avoid misleading records */ DELETE FROM daily_activity
 WHERE totalsteps = 0;
+/* I saved the cleaned daily_activity table as "cleaned_daily_activity" for visualization on Tableau in the next step */

 /* 3.
 Join daily_activity, daily_calories, daily_intensities, and daily_steps tables */
 /* Since they all have 33 unique ids and no null values, I will join them */